edwardsharp/youoke/server/README.md

 # youoke server

-a websocket server for handling a queue of requests, managing youtube-dl, and handling a screen playing video files
+a websocket server for handling a queue of requests, calling yt-dlp cli command, and an example video player

-...written in Rust!
+...written in Rust! 🤘

 ### devel